uktrade/stream-read-xbrl/docs/how-data-is-extracted.md

 How data is found for each column is a complex process.
 However in general, data for each column is found by either by tag name, or by name attribute value.

+What this means is described below using an example column, `balance_sheet_date`.

 ### Tag name

-The column `balance_sheet_name` can be extracted from the `BalanceSheetDate` name attribute.
+The column `balance_sheet_date` can be extracted from the `BalanceSheetDate` name attribute.
 What this means in terms of the source data can be seen in the following example.

 ```xml
 <any-namespace:any-tag name="bus:BalanceSheetDate">